First Home Buyer Assistance Scheme

 When does transfer duty need to be paid?

-You must pay transfer duty within three months of singing a contract for sale or transfer, except in the case of off-the-plan purchases.
+You must pay transfer duty within three months of signing a contract for sale or transfer, except in the case of off-the-plan purchases.

 If you buy off-the-plan and you intend to live in the property you may be able to defer this tax for up to 12 months.